Greatest Hits Radio: Programming

-Off-peak time programming airs across all GHR stations from the Birmingham, Edinburgh, Manchester and Soho studios.

-There are some opt-outs and variations:

-In South West Wales, most of GHR's schedule consists of local programming – including daily breakfast shows, daytime output on weekdays and a Welsh language late show on Sunday – Thursday nights.

-In the East, Midlands, North West, South, South West and Yorkshire, regional afternoon shows air each weekday from 1-4pm.
-These previously aired in the 4-7pm Drivetime slot until the launch of Simon Mayo's networked show on 15 March 2021.

-The Scottish stations air a separate Drivetime show on weekdays from 3-7pm.
+All programming is produced and broadcast from Bauer’s London headquarters or studios in Birmingham, Edinburgh, Glasgow and Manchester.

 News

-Bauer's newsrooms across the UK air local and national news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm on Saturdays and Sundays.
+Bauer's newsrooms across the UK air mixed local and national news bulletins hourly from 6am to 7pm on weekdays and from 7am to 1pm on Saturdays and Sundays.

 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

 At weekends, bespoke networked news bulletins air during the afternoon produced by the Bauer newsroom in Glasgow for Scotland and usually either Leeds or Manchester for England and Wales.
 At all other times, mainly evening and overnight, hourly national bulletins originate from Sky News Radio.